Optimization Insights into Deep Diagonal Linear Networks: Deep Diagonal Linear Networks

 By rewriting \eqref{eq:GF_Llay} for the first layer, we have that:

 where $\Delta_j=v^j(0)^{\odot2}-v^1(0)^{\odot2}$ for any $j\in[d]$.
-Since we can see that \textbf{the flow of $\theta$ is entirely determined by that of $v^1$ and the initialization of the network}.
+Since we can see that {the flow of $\theta$ is entirely determined by that of $v^1$ and the initialization of the network}.

-\paragraph{Deducing a Mirror Flow?} From that point, it appears natural to apply the strategy proposed by \cite{woodworth2020kernel} to study Diagonal Linear Networks: the authors leverage a formulation of $\theta$ to derive an implicit bias which is also linked to a Mirror Flow (for further details, see Appendix \ref{sec:DLN}; for another example to which it applies, see Appendix \ref{app:red}).
+\paragraph{Deducing a Mirror Flow?} The above observations could suggest to consider the strategy proposed by \cite{woodworth2020kernel} to study shallow Diagonal Linear Networks.
+There, a suitable expression for $\theta$ is leveraged to derive an implicit bias linked to a Mirror Flow (for further details, see Appendix \ref{sec:DLN}; for another example to which it applies, see Appendix \ref{app:red}).
 However, if $L>2$, \eqref{eq:v1} does not allow us to get an analytical expression of $v^1(t)$ and thus of $\theta(t)$.
 As a consequence, this approach cannot be applied in this situation.
 Note that in the case $L=2$, \eqref{eq:v1} gives for any $t\geqslant0$,

 with $\Delta = v^2(0)^{\odot2}-v^1(0)^{\odot2}$, allowing to compute $\theta$ and recover the analysis of \cite{woodworth2020kernel}.